Cost of Living

 Portugal

-1. Which are the least expensive cities in Portugal to live in?
+1. Which are the least and most expensive cities in Portugal in 2026?

-Cities like Braga, Coimbra, and regions in Alentejo generally have a lower cost of living, especially for everyday expenses and property outside prime areas.
+Braga, Coimbra, and Alentejo generally have a lower cost of living in 2026 in Portugal, especially for everyday expenses and property outside prime areas.

-2. What is the average cost of rent in Lisbon and Porto?
+2. What is the average cost of rental apartments in Lisbon and Porto in 2026?

 While major supermarkets maintain relatively consistent pricing nationwide, you might find slightly higher prices in tourist-heavy areas and for imported goods.
 Local markets often offer competitive prices for fresh produce.